 Salomon is no stranger to demanding backcountry travel, and their MTN Carbon S3 poles are a nice reflection of the brand’s expertise in this realm.
 Right off the bat, we’ll note that the MTN is the only all-carbon backcountry pole to make our list, which has its pros and cons.
 On the bright side, these poles are some of the lightest here at just over 1 pound per pair, coming in just a few ounces heavier than Dynafit’s non-adjustable Tour (12.6 oz.) above.
 Salomon also beefed up the upper section with 16-millimeter carbon (the lower shaft is 14mm) and added Kevlar reinforcements at the bottom to fend off dents and dings from sharp ski edges, trees, and other trail obstacles.
 Aluminum is still the better match for aggressive riders who like to push their limits (it’s more prone to bending rather than snapping under pressure like carbon), but the MTN Carbon S3 is reasonably durable for an all-carbon design.

 However, in addition to being less resistant to impacts, carbon also typically costs more than aluminum.
 The MTN Carbon S3 is no exception: At $200, they’re the priciest poles on our list and reserved for experienced backcountry riders who prioritize weight above all else.
-But price and durability aside, Salomon made very few other concessions: The MTN Carbon is premium in every way, from the mixed rubber and foam grips with generous choke-up extensions to the rotating powder baskets that move around the shaft to adjust the angle of contact with the snow.
-Similar to their downhill-focused Arctic model above, the MTN Carbon also boasts Salomon’s S3 tech that detaches the strap from the pole in the event of a fall.
+But price and durability aside, Salomon made very few other concessions: The MTN Carbon is premium in every way, from the mixed rubber and foam grips with generous choke-up extensions (similar to the Folkrm Wyeast above) to the rotating powder baskets that move around the shaft to adjust the angle of contact with the snow.
+Like their downhill-focused Polar Pro model above, the MTN Carbon also boasts Salomon’s S3 tech that detaches the strap from the pole in the event of a fall.
 Again, these all-carbon poles are a little specialized for most, but weight-focused backcountry riders will find a lot to like.

 See the Salomon MTN Carbon S3